ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 If storing credentials in a file is not an option and you need to host your web application on-premises, you may choose to host your web application in the NI Web Server.
 This requires users to login to the Skyline Web UI for authentication.
 Logging into this Web UI stores an authentication cookie in your browser that is automatically sent with calls to Skyline data services.
 This eliminates the need to enter a username or password directly to the WebVI, either on its panel or its diagram.
 To do this, put the built output of your web application into the directory found at `C:\Program Files\National Instruments\Shared\Web Server\htdocs`.
 This is the directory for all files hosted by the NI Web Server.
 Please note a user can access the URL of the web application without logging in, but in order to read/write tags, they will have to login to the Skyline Web UI at http://localhost:9090.

-If storing credentials in a file is not an option and you can host your web application in the cloud, you may choose to host your web application on YTBNCS.
+If storing credentials in a file is not an option and you can host your web application in the cloud, you may choose to host your web application on SystemLink Cloud.
 This requires you to have an active SSP for the LabVIEW NXG Web Module and an ni.com account.
-Doing so allows an authentication cookie in your browser to be automatically sent with calls to YTBNCS.
+Doing so allows an authentication cookie in your browser to be automatically sent with calls to SystemLink Cloud.
 This eliminates the need to enter an API key or server url either in the web application.